Tijotj/test-ui/README.md

 ### Challenges
 Sorting is incomplete.
-The requiremnt is for using fetch api but I tried api calling using get method.
+The requirement is for using fetch api but I tried api calling using get method.

+A file called marks.json was used for API calling and it is placed in the root folder.